-Born and raised in Manchester, I read English at Leeds University, and hold graduate degrees from Vanderbilt University and the University of Southern California.
+Born and raised in Manchester in the UK, I read English at Leeds University, and hold graduate degrees from Vanderbilt University and the University of Southern California.
 My Vanderbilt thesis on director Peter Brook was published in New Theatre Quarterly.
 At USC, I gained a master’s degree in play/film/fiction writing from the Professional Writing Program and studied with writers Hubert Selby Jr, Jerome Lawrence and John Rechy.

 I am married to Deborah, and we have three children.